 Chiang Kaishek died in Taiwan in 1975, just one year before his old adversary Chairman Mao.
 He had four wives, two of whom were concubines as that was the tradition at the time.
 He had only one son maybe because he became infected by gonorrhea.
 Chiang Chingkuo ➚ eventually succeeded him as ‘President of the Republic of China’ in Taiwan.
 Chiang Kaishek wished for his remains to be buried in China but in 2004 they were interred on Taiwan, perhaps at last signaling the end of the GMD dream of re-taking the mainland.
-There is debate about Chiang's long term legacy; it has been argued that the present day, market led capitalism in China is more aligned to Chiang's vision for China than Mao's.
+There is debate about Chiang's long term legacy; it has been argued that the present day, market led capitalism in China is much more aligned to Chiang's vision for China than Mao's.

 Lu Xun was a pioneering Chinese writer.
 He led an important modernization movement that opened up reading to ordinary Chinese people.
 For all of China's long history literature had been the preserve of the ruling élite.

 He was born as ‘Zhou Shuren’ (周树人) into an educated family.
 When his father failed the Imperial examinations his grandfather (a jinshi scholar) bribed an official to get him a pass on the next exam.
 Lu Xun's grandfather narrowly escaped the death penalty when the corruption was uncovered.
 The taint of this crime led to a decline in the fortunes of the family.
 His father started taking opium and soon developed tuberculosis leading to an early death when Lu Xun was about 17.
 Lu Xun sought wider education but the family had no money to pay for it.